What is the Future Ready PA Index?

 All Pennsylvania students who take the Keystone Exams will earn one of the following score assessments: Advanced, Proficient, Basic, Below Basic.

-Overall student scores are reflected in the School Performance Profile (SPP) posted on the Pennsylvania Department of Education website.
+Overall student scores are reflected in the Future PA Ready Index posted on the Pennsylvania Department of Education website.

 Once a student passes an exam (must reach Proficient), they do not have to retake the exam.
 If a student scores Basic or Below Basic, the school is required by the Pennsylvania Department of Education to provide remediation to that student prior to having the student retake the failed exam (s).